Avtem/LearnCpp-Quiz-201/step 04.md

 #include <iostream>
 #include <numeric>

-// Increase amount of new lines if your field isn't
+// Increase amount of new lines if your board isn't
 // at the very bottom of the console constexpr int g_consoleLines{ 25 };